FotoFacial technology offers several benefits:

 - Reduce irregular pigmentation and enhance skin tone*

-The face, neck and chest can all be treated.
+The face, neck, chest, actually anywhere there is sun damage can be treated.
 The overall quality, texture and skin tone is improved.
 The skin is noticeably smoother and looks better.* The treatments are usually a series of five sessions, three weeks apart, (although longer intervals are also acceptable).
 Each treatment is personalized to the individual’s needs to maximize improvement.

 WHAT SHOULD I EXPECT